JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 First: to get the most out of this post you should familiarize yourself with the fundamentals of Go concurrency.
 A great place to do that is [in the Go tour](https://tour.golang.org/concurrency/1).
 These patterns rely on goroutines and channels to accomplish their elegance.

 Concurrency, in some form, is one of the most important building blocks of performant software.
 That's why it's important to pick a programming language with first-class concurrency support.
-Since Go, in my estimation, provides one of the most delightful ways to achieve concurrency, I believe it is a solid choice for any project that involves concurrency.
+Go, in my estimation, provides one of the most delightful ways to achieve concurrency, I believe it is a solid choice for any project that involves concurrency.

 ## First Class

 To be first-class is to have full support and consideration in all things.
-For concurrency to be a first-class citizen of Go, it must be a part of the language itself, not an API bolted on the side.
+That means, to be first-class, concurrency must be a part of the Go language itself.
+It cannot be a library bolted on the side.

-A few type declarations will serve to show how concurrency is built into the language itself.
+A few type declarations will begin to show how concurrency is built into the language.

 ```go
 type (